Trusts — An Introduction

 Trusts are also classified as to whether the trustee has discretion in disposing of the income and property to the beneficiaries.
 The trustee has no discretion in a mandatory trust, but must pay the beneficiaries according to a schedule set by the trust document.
 However, if the settlor wants the trust to be responsive to the needs of the beneficiaries or to minimize taxes, then a discretionary trust is created that allows the trustee some discretion in paying income and principle to the beneficiaries.
 A spendthrift trust, for instance, can be created to prevent the beneficiaries from squandering the money or allowing them to assign their interest in the trust to creditors.

-A living trust (aka inter vivos trust) is created by the settlor while still alive whereas a testamentary trust is created by the settlor's will.
+A living trust (aka grantor trust, inter vivos trust) is created by the settlor while still alive whereas a testamentary trust is created by the settlor's will.
 A living trust is usually revocable, but a testamentary trust is always irrevocable.
+Income from a living trust is included in the income of the grantor and taxed at the grantor's rates.

 There are many other types of trusts and other ways to classify them, but these are the main types encountered in estate planning.